FAQ

 • Sexual issues

-In general, perpetual problems are related to needs and stages of life, and cannot be satisfied by the relationship, regardless of who’s at fault.
-More than likely it is nobody’s fault, and in couple’s mediation we do not focus on labeling one person, but rather we focus on finding a common and positive way to deal with the perpetual problem.
+In general, perpetual problems are related to needs and stages of life, and cannot be satisfied within the relationship, regardless of who is at fault.
+More than likely it is nobody’s fault, and in couples mediation we do not focus on labeling one person, but rather we focus on finding a common and positive way to deal with the perpetual problem.
 Call me to set up an interview and we can discuss this in detail.

 Solvable problems are: